testflows/TestFlows-WebSite/source/handbook/index.md

     note(test.requirements)
 ```

-The `requirements` argument takes a list of requirements so you can link
+The `requirements` argument takes a list of requirements, so you can link
 any number of requirements to a single test.

-Instead of passing a list you can also pass [Requirements] object directly as follows,
+Instead of passing a list, you can also pass [Requirements] object directly as follows,

 ```python
 from requirements import RQ_SRS001_CU_LS